 Jesse and Hallie Eisenberg

-Jesse Eisenberg is best known for his impressive performance as Mark Zuckerberg in the 2010 film The Social Network.
+Jesse Eisenberg is best known for his Oscar-nominated performance as Mark Zuckerberg in the 2010 film The Social Network.
 However, long before his big break, his little sister, Hallie Eisenberg, was winning over the public in the 1998 movie Paulie and as "the Pepsi Girl."
-Yes, the adorable, curly-haired spokesgirl who would crack open a refreshing Pepsi in the brand's late '90s and early 2000s commercials paved the way for her big brother.
+Yes, that adorable, curly-haired spokesgirl who would crack open a refreshing Pepsi in the brand's late '90s and early '00s commercials paved the way for her big brother.
 She hasn't done much acting over the past decade, but it's nice of her to give the elder Eisenberg the chance to shine.

 Rooney and Kate Mara

-We all know Rooney Mara as the vigilante computer hacker Lisbeth Salander from the film adaptation of Stieg Larsson's novel, The Girl With the Dragon Tattoo, and for walking red carpets with her equally talented partner, Joaquin Phoenix.
+We know Rooney Mara as the vigilante computer hacker Lisbeth Salander from the film adaptation of Stieg Larsson's novel, The Girl With the Dragon Tattoo, and for walking red carpets with her equally talented partner, Joaquin Phoenix.
 Her sister Kate Mara is equally recognizable, having famously played reporter Zoe Barnes in the first season of the Netflix political thriller House of Cards.
 However, what many fans of these powerful actresses likely don't realize is that Rooney is Kate's younger sister.
 What's even more surprising than their sibling connection?
 These women are football royalty: Their mother's family (the Rooneys) owns the Pittsburgh Steelers and their father's family (the Maras) owns the New York Giants.

 Jason and Justine Bateman

 It's easy to forget that siblings Jason Bateman and his older sister Justine Bateman have been in the limelight for three decades.
 In the '80s, Jason started his career on Little House on the Prairie and Silver Spoons, while Justine got her big break on Family Ties.
 Since then, Jason has starred in hit shows like Arrested Development and Ozark, and Justine has appeared on series like Desperate Housewives and Californication.
-She also made a cameo on Arrested Development in 2006—and the episode was full of in-jokes if you knew about this sibling pair!
+She also made a cameo on Arrested Development in 2006—and the episode was full of in-jokes for anyone who knew about this sibling pair.